everactive/network-manager/docs/configuring-cellular-connections.md

 In this case we have just one modem, with id 0 (the number at the end of the DBus path).

-Show detailed informatoin about the modem:
+Show detailed information about the modem:

 ```
 $ modem-manager.mmcli -m 0